Randall16/CryptocurrencyTracker/README.md

 This project is mostly complete.
 The majority of the features I was aiming for are implemented and fully functional.
 Some possible future additions include getting notifications involved for when there is a big price spike.
 I am also considering adding a "news" tab that works with the Twitter API to display recent tweets about cryptocurrrency.

+Also, as of right now the supported cryptocurrencies are Bitcoin, Bitcoin Cash, Ethereum, Litecoin, Ripple, and Stellar.
+In the future if I ever want to add more this will be easy because I just need to extend the base Cryptocurrency which already contains the methods for retrieving the pricing data.

 ## Project Screen Shots

 #### Home Fragment: